ShadeLab/PAPER_Howe_2023_switchgrass_MetaT/mapping/README.md

 Scripts in this folder:

 mapping.sh - This is the aggregated scripts to perform the analyses described in the method.
 It references specific scripts contained in the folder in mapping-scripts.sh, which helps obtain the specific median bp coverage from the Bowtie2 output files.

+This mapping strategy and coverage estimation are used to estimate also housekeeping gene abundances per sample.
+Similarly, these are the same model scripts used to identify host and fungal reads that were removed to improve the prokaryotic signal in metagenomes.